microsoft/pxt-calliope/docs/reference/basic/show-string.md

 # Show String

-Show a sting on the [LED screen](/device/screen).
-It will slide left if it is bigger than the screen.
+Show a string on the [LED screen](/device/screen).
+It will scroll to left if it's bigger than the screen.

 ```sig
 basic.showString("Hello!")